 In Montana, we’re making it easier for kids to develop healthy habits.

-More than 100 schools serving more than 44,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.
+Nearly 90 schools serving more than 35,000 students across the state have joined Healthier Generation's Healthy Schools Program, creating healthier school environments for children to thrive.

 Hear from school champions from just two of the many schools and districts we work with in Montana, Lockwood Intermediate School enrolled in the Healthy Schools Program since 2015; and Washington Middle School, enrolled since 2013.